prince-thind/html-css-basics/README.md

-# html-css-basics
+# A-Technical-Documentation-Page
-a repository containing a collection of basic html and css pages
+A simple Technical Documentation page.
+Demonstrates bulk sectioning of texts and simple use of media queries.